Patil18abhishek/handwritten_digit_recognition_cnn_pytorch/README.md

 ## Testing
 After training, the script evaluates the model's accuracy on the test set.
 The accuracy is calculated as the ratio of correctly predicted labels to the total number of labels.

+## Prediction
+You can use the predict.py script to make predictions on individual images.
+The predict_user_input function takes a trained model and the path to an image as input, and returns the predicted digit.
+Make sure to provide the path to the image you want to predict as image_path variable.